Product management PROD

 Manages one or more lower-value products or services.

-Prioritises product requirements, develops product roadmaps, and owns the product backlog.
-Manages elements of the product life cycle to meet customer/user needs and achieve financial or other targets.
+Prioritises product requirements and develops product roadmaps.
+Owns the product backlog.
+Manages elements of the product lifecycle to meet customer/user needs and achieve financial or other targets.

 Product management: Level 5